Support the FY2027 Yarmouth school budget

 Your support matters:

-Yarmouth schools set the standard for excellence in Maine.
-The proposed 2017 budget maintains this tradition of excellence while responding to a growing student population, increased diversity, and targeted needs.
+Yarmouth schools once set the standard for excellence in Maine.
+The proposed 2027 barely maintains this tradition of excellence.
+It has already been cut to the bone.

 It is lean.
 It is responsible.
 Please support it.

-• Several programs have outgrown their staffing (e.g. music) to the point where students feel frustrated and are underserved.
+• Several programs have outgrown their staffing (e.g. STEM) to the point where students feel frustrated and are underserved.

 It sustains a strong community for all of us: